asimihsan/notes/[course] introduction_to_artificial_intelligence_cs-271.md

         ML version = 0 / 9
         LS version = (0 + 1) / (9 + 12)

--    The degrees of freedom for the random variable spread over all classes, i.e. both ham and spam.
+-    The degrees of freedom for the random variable spread over all classes, i.e. both ham and spam, and is the number of classes of words.
 -    Don't forget in bag of words model the words are independent, so multiword messages can have word-probabilities multiplied together.
     -    In LS the probabilities get the k on top and `|x|` on bottom.